DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 Which turns out to be __perfectly__ correct.

-In fact when we end up with the ability to make predictions for all positions.
+In fact when we end up with the ability to make high-quality predictions for all positions.
 Below you can see the "Top 8" as determined by the expanded model which considers all players.

 ![Graph](/img/all_positions.png){: .center-block :}

-Our predictions suggest Lillard would have been more likely to be named to the 1st Team over Dončić.
-As it turned out, Lillard was named to the 2nd Team behind Dončić.
-I am encouraged to see the uncertainty levels in our predictions are consistent with this possibility.
+There is one place where these outputs don't perfectly predict the All-NBA 1st Team.
+These predictions show that Lillard is favored by our model over Dončić, but as it turned out, Lillard was named to the 2nd Team behind Dončić.
+However I am encouraged to see the confidence levels in __our predictions are consistent with this outcome__.

-I certainly am pleased with the end-stage output of this project.
+I am pleased with the end-stage output of this project.
 But beyond that I'm happier about what the process itself brought me.

 ## Learning along the way
-My favorite aspect of this project was the real-world complexity that comes along with trying to join domain knowledge with machine-learning driven insight.
+My favorite aspect of this project is the real-world complexity that comes along with trying to join domain knowledge with machine-learning driven insight.
 Numerous challenges and considerations came along with undertaking this project.
 And each taught me about, or reinforced my knowledge of, the practical realities of Data Science.

 ### Error404: DataSetNotFound
-For starters.
-The data set didn't exist as some perfect little _'data.csv'_ file.
-I'd have to gather, join, process and clean it all myself.
+For starters, this data set doesn't exist as some perfect _'data.csv'_ file I could go download from Kaggle.
+To even get started I'd have to gather, join, process and clean it all myself.
 And even before all of that, I needed to use anecdotal evidence about how voters made decisions to guide what information I'd seek.
 In the end I incorporated sources of traditional box scores, advanced metrics, and even team statistics.
 I decided to include team statistics because I've personally heard many of the voters for this _individual award_ declare they won't ignore team records.

 My ability to successfully create the data set which is project uses is essentially my ability to __read the__ Pandas __documentation__.
 It's amazing how powerful the ability to read and the desire to learn can be when combined.